smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/01_introduction_database_dependencies.md

 **⚠️ Warning!**

-**The Microsoft documentation has some inaccuracies and limited examples.
-I recommend reviewing the provided scripts for a clearer understanding of how to use this table effectively.**
+**The Microsoft documentation contains some inaccuracies and provides limited examples. ** I recommend reviewing the provided scripts for a clearer understanding of how to use this table effectively.**

 [The Microsoft documentation can be found here](https://learn.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-sql-expression-dependencies-transact-sql?view=sql-server-ver16).